 • 3 large red bell peppers

-• 3 tablespoons (45 ml) extra-virgin olive oil plus more to serve
+• 3 tablespoons (45 ml) extra-virgin olive oil plus more to garnish

 • 1 ½ tablespoons (10 g) breadcrumbs (homemade or store-bought)